 As the name might suggest, donation-based rehab centers tend to have their funding donated by organizations and individuals.
 This can include private facilities that offer scholarships.
 However, it’s highly unlikely to find scholarships within private treatment centers.
 Donation-based rehabs are the least common rehab and tend to exist only if supported by an organization or a church.

-Vocational rehabs receive their funding through clients who work as a part of their treatment.
+Vocational rehabs receive funding through clients who work as a part of their treatment.
 There are often strong Christian elements to these programs along with the work elements.
 The most famous example of this kind of vocational rehab is probably the Salvation Army.

 Advantages of Choosing Government-Funded Rehab Facilities